Pitt Seed Projects Questions and Answers

 How will lead applicants benefit from cohort sessions?

-Lead applicants will receive customized workshop sessions led by campus leaders who are regularly involved in executing project ideas.
-Lead applicants will have the opportunity to vet their ideas with leaders to identify strengths and weaknesses in the proposals.
+Lead applicants will attend project management sessions led by campus leaders who are regularly involved in executing project ideas.
+Opportunities will be provided to vet ideas with leaders to identify strengths and weaknesses in the proposals.
 Lead applicants will also benefit from peer interaction as teams continue to refine their proposals.

 What happens if the lead applicant must miss a cohort session?